Reimnop/Potassium/README.md

 # Potassium
- A mod to optimize certain areas of Project Arrhythmia
+ A optimization mod for Project Arrhythmia